bakdata/quick/docs/docs/user/examples/real-time-customer-profiles.md

     ...
     ```

-### Quick

-You are now ready to process and query our data with Quick.
+This is all you need to do to integrate data with Quick.

-To start a Quick instance, you can refer to the [getting started guide](../../getting-started/setup-quick).
+For the Quick setup, please refer to the [getting started guide](../../getting-started/setup-quick).

-To avoid redundancy, we show the setup of the integral parts.
+To avoid redundancy, we only show the setup for integral parts here.
-You find the steps for a complete deployment in the `justfile` in the [example repository](https://github.com/bakdata/quick-examples/tree/main/profile-store/deployment/justfile).
+You find all steps in the [justfile](https://github.com/bakdata/quick-examples/tree/main/profile-store/deployment/justfile).

-#### Gateway
+### Gateway

 Create a new gateway and apply the GraphQL schema.

 ```shell
 quick gateway create profiles
 ```

 ```shell
 quick gateway apply profiles -f schema-user-profile.gql
 ```

-#### Topics
+### Topics

-Then, you create the input topics for the artist, album and track data.
+Then, create the input topics for the artist, album and track data.

 ```shell
 quick topic create albums  --key long --value schema -s profiles.Item